-The key identification assumption in these types of event-study designs is that light intensity in cities and the change in capital status are not both driven by some time-varying unobserved factor that affects treatment and control cities differently.
+The key identification assumption in these event-study designs is that light intensity in cities and the change in capital status are not driven by some time-varying unobserved factor that affects treatment and control cities differently.
 We take two steps to make sure this assumption is credible.
 First, we restrict the estimation sample to the set of cities located within initial regions that are split only once to obtain a comparable control group.
 Second, we discuss and analyze the timing of events and test for pre-trends in the outcome variable.

-Treatment and control groups: Our data on subnational capitals and first-order administrative regions contains a wide variety of reforms (splits, mergers, re-locations, and wholesale changes in the administrative territorial structure).
-A potential concern could be that these treatments are very different, in that they imply different pre-treatment trends and subsequent treatment effects, conditional on the chosen control group.
+Treatment and control groups: Our data on subnational capitals and first-order administrative regions contains a wide variety of reforms (splits, mergers, re-locations, and wholesale changes in the administrative-territorial structure).
+A potential concern could be that these treatments are very different in that they imply different pre-treatment trends and subsequent treatment effects, conditional on the chosen control group.
 For example, losing the status as a regional capital in a merger could be associated with a secular decline in the importance of the city, resulting in pre-treatment trends.
 Moreover, our data and time frame are not well suited to deal with negative shocks to durable housing.
 We exploit the strengths of our setting and focus on the effect of gaining the status as a subnational capital.
-Hence, we limit the sample to cases where an initial region is split, such that one or several new capitals are created.
-We defer the issue of capital loss to Online Appendix F, in which we discuss the appropriate comparison groups for different treatments, the effects of capital loss, as well as related issues, such as "mother" capitals.
-14
+Hence, we limit the sample to cases where an initial "parent" region is split, such that one or several new "child" regions and, thereby, new capitals are created.
+In Online Appendix F, we discuss the effects of other treatments, such as capital loss or becoming the capital of a "rump" region (the remainder of the "parent" region).